tomsherman/tally/README.md

 5. Download the spreadsheet as a CSV file.
 6. Run `tally` to start the tool.
-7. When prompted, selected the `Configure challenge` option to configure a new challenge.
+7. When prompted, select the `Configure challenge` option to configure a new challenge.

 ```
 ?
 Select an operation (Use arrow keys)